ngiann/GaussianVariationalInference.jl/docs/src/technicaldescription.md

 ## Relevant options in `VI`

 This package implements variational inference using the re-parametrisation trick.
 Contrary to other flavours of this method, that repeatedly draw ``S`` new samples ``z_s`` at each iteration of the optimiser, here we draw at the start  a large number ``S`` of samples ``z_s`` and keep them fixed throughout the execution of the algorithm[^1].
-This avoids the difficulty of working with a noisy gradient and allows the use of optimisers like [LBFGS](https://julianlsolvers.github.io/Optim.jl/stable/#algo/lbfgs/).
-Using LBFGS, does away with the typical requirement of tuning learning rates (step sizes).
+This avoids the difficulty of working with a noisy gradient and allows the use of optimisers like [ConjugateGradient](https://julianlsolvers.github.io/Optim.jl/stable/#algo/cg).
+Using ConjugateGradient, does away with the typical requirement of tuning learning rates (step sizes).
 However, this comes at the expense of risking overfitting to the samples ``z_s`` that happened to be drawn at the start.
 Because of fixing the samples  ``z_s``, the algorithm doesn't not enjoy the same scalability as variational inference with stochastic gradient does.
 As a consequence, the present package is recommented for problems with relatively few parameters, e.g. 2-20 parameters perhaps.